macbuse/macbuse.github.io/TIT2023/oxford.md

 The automorphism $V$ induced by $V'$ fixes two and exactly two arcs in $X$.

-- can then apply Burnside Lemma to prove Theorem F2
+- can thencan then  apply Burnside Lemma to prove Theorem F2
 - $4 |X/G| = (p-1) + 2 + |X^{U\circ V}|$

 * **Proof:**